Littorina saxatilis (Olivi, 1792)

 Similar Species

 There are several native Littorina species on the Pacific Coast that could be confused with Littorina saxatilis.
-Three of these occur in the San Francisco Bay area, but are narrower and higher-spired than Littorina saxatilis and never have a yellow shell or yellow lower whorl as Littorina saxatilis often does.
-Two other Pacific Coast species are sometimes very similar to Littorina saxatilis in shape and color, but these are not found south of Humboldt Bay.
-There are also two other Atlantic species that are frequently transported to California with marine bait worms.
-The descriptions here are based primarily on Reid (in press).
+Three of these (Littorina plena, Littorina scutulata and Littorina keenae) occur in the San Francisco Bay area, but are narrower and higher-spired than Littorina saxatilis and do not have yellow shells or a yellow lower whorl as Littorina saxatilis often does.
+Two other Pacific Coast species (Littorina sitkana and Littorina subrotunda) are sometimes very similar to Littorina saxatilis in shape and color, but these are not found south of Humboldt Bay.
+There are also two other Atlantic species that are frequently transported to California with marine bait worms or as live seafood.
+The descriptions here are based primarily on Reid (2007).

-Two very similar Littorina species found in San Francisco Bay have shells that are high-spired and conical compared to Littorina saxatilis' more rounded shell.
+Littorina scutulata and Littorina plena are very similar to each other and both are found in San Francisco Bay.
+They both have shells that are high-spired and conical compared to Littorina saxatilis' more rounded shell.
 Their shells grow to 18-19 mm high, and are mainly black or have a dotted, banded or checkered pattern on a brown, olive or black background (never yellow), and the operculum and interior of the shell are black.
 Both species range from Alaska to Baja California.
 Littorina plena occurs on moderately exposed or sheltered shores and in salt marshes.
 It often has a pale stripe on the inside of its shell within the aperture, and the tentacles on its head are all black or have a longitudinal black stripe.
 Littorina scutulata occurs on wave exposed to moderately protected shores.
 It usually does not have a pale stripe on the inside of its shell, and its tentacles have transverse black bands.

 The third native species in the San Francisco Bay area is Littorina keenae, which ranges from Coos Bay, Oregon to Baja California.
-It is found on bare rock in the high intertidal zone on the open coast.
+It is found on bare rock in the high intertidal zone on the open coast and ranges into San Francisco Bay at least as far as the western shore of Yerba Buena Island.
 It grows up to 23 mm high, its shell is black or brown with irregular white flecks, and it has a conspicuous white stripe on the inside of its shell.
 The inner edge or lip of the aperture is flat and smooth.

-Littorina littorea is a European species that was introduced to eastern North America, where it is now common.
-It is often found in the algae used to pack shipments of New England bait worms and lobsters.
-Single snails or small populations have occasionally been found in San Francisco Bay since the 1960s.
-It grows up to 30 mm high, and has a thick brown or blackish shell with fine spiral ridges.
+Littorina littorea is a European species that was introduced in the 18th or 19th century to eastern North America, where it is now common.
+It is often found in the algae used to pack shipments of New England bait worms and lobsters, and is also sold as live seafood in Asian food markets.
+Littorina littorea has been found in San Francisco Bay several times since the 1960s in numbers ranging from single snails to populations of several thousand individuals; in Anaheim Bay in southern California, where the population has been eradicated; and near Vancouver in British Columbia.
+It grows up to 38 mm high, and has a thick brown, red-brown or blackish shell with fine spiral ridges.
 Its profile is smoothly conical, with no obvious shoulders where one whorl attaches to the preceding one.
 The inner edge or lip of the aperture is white, and its tentacles have transverse black bands.

 Littorina obtusata is another north Atlantic species that is common in the algae used to pack bait worms.
 It grows up to 12 mm high, and has a smooth shell and a squatter shape than Littorina saxatilis.
 It has a very flat spire, with the lowest whorl making up about 90% of the height of the shell.
 It can be yellow, orange or brown, or rarely green, black or banded.